julianpoemp/webspace-backup/README.md

 # Current features
 * download of all files and folders from a remote directory to a local directory
-* logging of failed downloads to a local file.
-After the backup the failed downloads could be repeated manually
 * user-friendly outputs to the console
+* create log files next to the backup
 * text file with statistics like number of folders, number of files, start date, end date, duration of the backup
 * compression of the backup folder to an (password encrypted) zip file